Person writing in a journal at a café table, starting a new journaling habit

 How to Start Journaling: The Method That Sticks

-Here is what the research on habit formation and journaling specifically tells us about starting in a way that lasts.
+Here's what the research on habit formation and journaling specifically tells you about starting in a way that actually lasts.

 Why Journaling Practices Fail